-It is the Department's policy is to develop the COOP once a vendor has been selected through the procurement process.
+It is the Department's policy is to develop COOP plans once a vendor has been selected through the procurement process.
 Providing for continuity of operations following a disaster is a top-level concern for enterprises and is vital to maintaining the citizens' confidence, and the reputation of the organization.
 Therefore, the scope of the COOP must include activities that address the recovery of the entire organization / facility.
-The current COOP for Columbus Juvenile Residential Facility was not included with the business case.